-With the latest IP based video intercoms, you can send video to a smartphone or landline.
-This technology enables you to receive calls and send video from anywhere in the world.
+With the latest IP-based video intercoms, you can send video to a smartphone or landline.
+This technology enables you to receive calls and send videos from anywhere in the world.
 With this system, you can also greet visitors from afar without having to be at the building.
 This feature also eliminates the need for fixed indoor stations.
 Most IP video intercoms are wireless and do not require running any cables.

 These systems use an existing IP data network, eliminating the need to run additional cables.
 This high-speed network provides strong signals and clear images.
 It also saves money by eliminating the need for separate Wi-Fi systems or dedicated cabling.
 In addition to that, IP intercoms use existing networks, so you don't have to run additional wireless networks.

 IP Intercoms use a standard protocol called SIP.
 The SIP protocol is responsible for audio and video communication.
 The protocol is used to send the video and audio from entry video phones.
 Once the video has been transferred, it then forks to the various registered devices.
 The smartphone app also acts as a media relay and forks the media streams from the entry video phone to all of the other devices.

 Many IP intercoms now support IP cameras.
 Moreover, they are fully integrated with IP cameras and other equipment that you may have in your home.